yi-hui-wang/Fantasy-Football-Analysis/PerformanceMetrics_heatmapts.md

 2.	make a heat map and time series plot to visualize performance metrics.

 ## Statistical concepts
 To evaluate the performance of predicted scores, we need to compare predicted scores to actual scores.
-There are a variety of metrics, which describe the comparison in one number from different perspectives (https://arxiv.org/abs/1809.03006).
+There are a variety of metrics, which describe the comparison in one number from different perspectives (Botchkarev 2019).
 Which one to use depends on the context of questions.
 Here, you will learn several metrics that are commonly used and easily implemented to fantasy football data.

 ## Performance Metrics
 All following metrics contain the component of error, defined as the distance between an actual value and a predicted value.
 In the fantasy football context, error represents the difference between an actual point and a predicted point.